CSIRT-MU/edu-resources/README.md

 Cybersecurity Educational Resources
 ==========================

 This is an [awesome list](https://github.com/sindresorhus/awesome) of resources related to teaching cybersecurity, primarly to running Capture the Flag games for educational purposes.
-The resources are divided into categories and listed alphabetically within each category.
+The resources are divided into categories and sorted alphabetically within each category.

 ## Capture the Flag (CTF) games